nm156/CNCInfusion/README.txt

 CNCInfusion has only been tested with this Grbl version (and only with a 'scope), although I suspect it should work on any version if status updates remain disabled.

-NEW FEATUERES:
+NEW FEATURES:

 Hardware (DTR) Reset in Settings
 Software Reset (0x18) on main form
+Feed Hold / Cycle start
+Zero Axes - Untested

 INCOMPLETE FEATURES:

 Status reporting - GRbl is undergoing heavy development in this area.
-What is currently there is mostly a placeholder as a proof of concept
+What is currently there is mostly a placeholder as a proof of concept but is functional

 Supported gcodes - The backplotter is robust and supports many more than Grbl.
 When Grbl does not recognize a code, it flags it as an error and provides the opportunity to cancel.
-It would be better to preprocess the Grbl file and flag unsupported codes before runtime?
-(BtnRunClick() function)
+Working on converting preGrbl.py as preprocessor before execution

 Feed Override - Grbl work in progress

 JOG - Not yet coded, GUI components in place - how to acccomplish?

-MDI - Not yet coded, GUI components in place - how to acccomplish?
+MDI - Not yet coded, GUI components in place

-No ESTOP - This should be a hardware function, RESET is only intended to reinit GRbl

-Zero Axes - Need some help here

 Status of modal gcodes - Maybe some indicators?